Tangerina-PT/English/Calendar_B.md

 ### Days of the week / Months of the year

-**Nota:** em inglês, escrevemos os dias da semana e os meses do ano com letra maiúscula. /
+**Nota:** em inglês, escrevemos os dias da semana e os meses do ano com letra maiúscula.
-In English we write the days of the week and the months of the year with a capital letter.*

 #### Days of the week